wwwdotphilip/Flames/README.md

 Flames
 ======

-Flames is a popular love calculator in elementary and high school students who are begining to exploring the world of crushes.
+Flames is a popular love calculator in elementary and high school students who are begining to explore the world of crushes.